International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 Data Spaces.
 Let's have a closer look at those fundamental principles
 again:

-1. Self-determined control of data use (Data Sovereignty as also part of [ISO/IEC CD TS 10866, Framework and concepts for organizational autonomy and digital sovereignty](https://www.iso.org/standard/83757.html) ) is of utmost importance and should be the ideal vision that each Data Space thrives to enable.
+1. Self-determined control of data use (Data Sovereignty as also part of [ISO/IEC CD TS 10866, Framework and concepts for organisational autonomy and digital sovereignty](https://www.iso.org/standard/83757.html) ) is of utmost importance and should be the ideal vision that each Data Space thrives to enable.